QCP: A Practical Separation Logic-based C Program Verification Tool: Evaluation

+Our evaluation focuses on QCP's ability to verify imperative implementations that exhibit typical programming patterns rather than verification–oriented implementations.
+The supported C features (see Section~\ref{eval::C_feature}) are representative of these patterns and are exercised across all benchmark examples.
+The functions in QCP implementation components represent a codebase that evolved organically over a year of QCP's development, providing a case study of verifying non-verification-oriented software; details are provided in Appendix~\ref{real_alg}.

-Table~\ref{table:evaluation1} reveals two key trends: (1) The code-to-annotation ratio ranges from 1:1.2 for typical data structures (882 code vs. 990 annotations) to 1:1.9 for system-level code (LiteOS DLL), reflecting the intrinsic specification needs of imperative programming; (2) QCP automates 68.6\% of verification conditions (1,055 auto vs. 483 manual VCs), achieving 93.3\% automation in arithmetic checks while reserving expert effort in LiteOS (57.2\% automation).
+Table~\ref{table:evaluation1} reveals two key trends: (1) The code-to-annotation ratio ranges from 1:0.6 for arithmetic programs (159 code vs. 98 annotations) to 1:2.3 for QCP implementation components (QCP Impl), reflecting the intrinsic specification needs of imperative programming; (2) QCP automates 74.3\% of verification conditions (1964 auto vs. 679 manual VCs), achieving high automation in arithmetic checks while reserving expert effort in LiteOS (60.3\% automation).